gruessung/send2lex/README.md

 # send2lex

-_PHP tool to automatically push mail attachments to LexOffice.de account_
+_PHP tool to automatically push mail attachments (PDF) to LexOffice.de account_

 ### Information
 Do not use your daily-use IMAP account for forwarding!